 II.D.1.
-There must be qualified laboratory technical personnel, including cytotechnologists, sufficient to support the clinical, teaching, educational, and research activities of the fellowship.
-(Core)
+There must be qualified laboratory technical personnel to support the clinical, teaching, educational, and research activities of the fellowship.

 Background and Intent: Multiple personnel may be required to effectively administer a program.
 These may include staff members with clerical skills, project managers, education experts, and staff members to maintain electronic communication for the program.
 These personnel may support more than one program in more than one discipline.